 The protagonist of the novella, Santiago is an elderly widowed Cuban fisherman whose "luck" seems to have run out—he hasn't caught anything in 84 days.
-Santiago is humble in his dealings with others, yet takes… (read full character analysis)
+Santiago is humble in his dealings with others, yet takes… read analysis of Santiago

 Another fisherman in Santiago's village, Pedrico makes fish traps.
 Santiago gives him the marlin's head at the end of the novella in gratitude for supplying him with newspapers that report the baseball scores.